Ignite99/Line_Counter/README.md

 ### Difference between comment vs code line definiton for cloc vs my own implementation

 As can be seen above, when checking the folder there is a difference of code and comments between my implementation and cloc's, 30450 vs 30443 and 3971 vs 3978.

-I have reduced the possible possibilities with the parsing to a few factors as well as narrowed down this discrepancy to imgui/imgui_demo.cpp:

-The code for the file with this discrepancy is the only one that has double comments in the same line.
-Stuff like this:
+Sadly I have not deduced why that is, but I have come to a few conclusions.

+I assume that is because of comments like this:
 ```
-// Test etststtatstasdasdas // addtional comment syntax after comment
+{
+    ...
+} // asdasdasdsad

+OR

+{
+    ...
+} /*

+asdasdasd

+*/
 ```

-which could have led to a confusion of a more than one comment in the same line, line 266 is a prime example of one of this case.
+In the 2 cases, the closing bracket is simply a small part of the code, and the comment takes up more space thus perhaps cloc determines it is a comment.
+My implementaion however follows along with the instruction sheet given that if code + comment, then is just code.
+Thus perhaps this is the reason why my implementation has more code then cloc's implementation.

+If my implementation is wrong, my implementation so far has a `38423/38430 = 99.9981785063752%` chance of success for only code with code/comment lines not blank lines.

-## Conclusions and regrets on my end
+## Conclusions and Improvements

 There are some issues on my end too, in terms of speed compared to cloc it is much slower, 3-5 seconds slower when it came to parsing a folder.
+Perhaps spawning threads when calculating the directory could be a method of improvement, concurrency would however be another issue as they would all be writing to the same memory address where I stored my initial count in struct counts.

 Accessibility to files could've been improved as well by pushing this to docker so that it can be run in windows as well.
+However, that was not what cloc did so I did not do it as well.